Weinstein assistant attacks gagging orders

 Ms Perkins now wants the UK Parliament to follow suit and debate the issue.

-Geoffrey Roberston QC said NDAs can be very useful, especially in employment law, and a blanket ban is "not the way to go".
+Geoffrey Roberston QC said NDAs could be very useful, especially in employment law, and a blanket ban was "not the way to go".

 But he added: "There is, however, an entirely legitimate case for the UK Parliament to pass an amendment to the Criminal Justice Act, making it a crime to offer money to employees to silence them in relation to criminal offences that they know about.